Curiosity Launch - Student Activity

 Here is a worksheet (Microsoft Word 2007 (.docx) 1.1MB Aug25 14) to guide students through this activity.

 Worksheet solutions (Microsoft Word 2007 (.docx) 2.1MB Aug26 14)

 This is a worksheet that is fairly scaffolded, but does not include any of the kinematic equations.
 An instructor may chose to provide less detailed instructions to encourage independent thinking and problem solving.

 When we make videos in the lab, we work really hard to make it visually obvious when exactly the event starts.
 In this video, it is a little tougher to determine the exact start of the motion.
 In fact, it's quite probable that the acceleration ramps up over time and doesn't just spring forth with its final value.
 The real world is messy and I think that it's important for our students to see at least some of that messiness despite our best efforts to present them a simple sanitized view of reality.
 That said, the fact that there is some uncertainty at the beginning of the video by no means implies that we can know nothing about the subsequent motion of the rocket.

-There are many other videos in the "How Fast is that?" series that would be great for assessing student proficiency at measuring displacement, elapsed time, and average velocity.
+There are many other videos in the "How Fast is That?" series that would be great for assessing student proficiency at measuring displacement, elapsed time, and average velocity.
+See related videos

 References and Resources

 Here is a link to the Hyperphysics page on rockets.